Incorporation

 This constitution has been endorsed by the Minister for Education and cannot be amended.

-No. There are two main requirements that incorporated P&C Associations must meet each year
+There are two main requirements that incorporated P&C Associations must meet each year:

 2. Send a copy of your audited annual financial statements to the P&C Federation within one month of your annual general meeting.